-According to the U.S. Census Bureau American Community Survey, Maryland has approximately 326,276 single-parent households with one or more minor children.
+According to the U.S. Census Bureau American Community Survey, Maryland has over 300,000 single-parent households with one or more minor child.
 Many estranged partners must retain family attorneys and formulate arrangements to share time with their children.

 Legal custody and physical custody differ in the powers that they may afford each parent.
 No matter the particular type of arrangement, if an order is handed down by the court, it must be followed until a legal change can be made.
-A Maryland child custody attorney may be a resource in facilitating a workable parenting plan.
+A Maryland attorney may be a resource in facilitating a workable child custody and parenting plan.

 Legal custody, as defined by the People’s Law Library of Maryland, is the right to make major decisions on a child’s behalf related to matters, including but not limited to: education, healthcare, and religious practices.
 Conversely, physical custody concerns who the child lives with on a day-to-day basis, which may generally involve making everyday decisions regarding meals, activities, and emergency medical care.

 Maryland Code, Family Law §7-103 covers the requirements of a settlement agreement with regard to the following issues:

 Parents might consider forming an amicable schedule for a written settlement without intervention by the courts, but if issues arise that require intervention, a Maryland parent may retain a child custody lawyer to assist them.

 Moreover, Maryland’s Parenting Time Guide offers sample time arrangements, as well as other compromises for certain special occasions.
 It may be important to consider planning ahead for major holidays, birthdays, breaks from school, and long vacations of one week or more.

 One additional concern may be having contact with one’s children when the other parent is with them.
 Parents may choose to include times and days of the week for phone calls with their sons or daughters.
 The length and type of each phone call may be negotiated, as well, and then memorialized in a signed agreement.